Hephaestus-Arm/HephaestusArm2/ubunutu_install.md

 Q: Can I use Ubuntu 20.04 <br/>
 A: Theoretically yes, however lab staff will all be running on 18.04, and 20.04 is untested.

+Q: What if none of this works <br />
+A: AK 120 has many lab computers set up for this class already so a dual booted laptop is QOL not required.